pburkholder/decksets/2019-02-devopsdc/text.md

 # Likert scales

 * Do you feel you can provide feedback to management and it will be genuinely taken into consideration?

+Vs:

-* I can provide feedback to management and it will be genuinely taken into consideration.
+* I can provide feedback to management.
+* My feedback will be genuinely taken into consideration.
   * 1 <-- Strongly disagree ....
 4 ....
 Strongly agree --> 7

 [.build-lists: true]